PichardRarker/guitar-tuition/README.md

 <br/><br/>
 ### 🙂☹️ Major and minor?

 Each chord has a major and a minor variant.
 Put simply, major chords sound happy, and minor chords sound sad.
 If you see a chord written just like “C”, it typically means “C Major”.
-Minor chords are denoted like “Cm” or “Cminor”
+Minor chords are denoted like “Cm” or “Cminor”.
+<br/><br/>
 ### 🎶: How many notes?

 A chord has a minimum of 3 notes.
-If you play 2 nice-sounding notes together, you have a dyad (sometimes called a double-stop on guitar)
+If you play 2 nice-sounding notes together, you have a dyad (sometimes called a double-stop on guitar).

-Some chords have more than 3 notes (e.g., 7th chords and 9th chords.
-These we will ignore for now)
+> 📌 **Note:** Some chords have more than 3 notes (e.g., `7th chords` and `9th chords`.
+These we will ignore for now).
+<br/><br/>
 ### ❓: When I see people strumming chords, it looks like they’re playing more than 3 notes at a time…

 Often a guitarist might be playing all 6 strings when strumming a chord, but they’re still only hitting 3 distinct notes.
 They will be hitting duplicate notes as they play.
-Take the CMajor chord for example, which is made up of C, E and G notes (see above).
+Take the `CMajor` chord for example, which is made up of C, E and G notes (see above).
 If you do the standard C Major open chord shape (described below) on guitar, then you’re playing:

 * 6th string (low `E` string): `E` (open string)
 * 5th string (`A` string): `C` (3rd fret)